What is a Matriarch?

 Maiden Matriarchs

 With 2025 being the inaugural year, NMDA has chosen two deserving and legendary women in New Mexico agriculture to help kick off the nomination process for 2026.
 These ladies are not only shining examples of NMDA’s vision of a Matriarch, they were also the inspiration behind this new program as they both supported their industry and the Department through other initiatives over the past year.
-Both will be recognized later this year and will be honored here soon!
+Both will be recognized at the 2025 New Mexico State Fair.

 Nominate a Matriarch